RSDKModding/RSDK-Modding-Wiki/docs/RSDKv2/RetroScript/Functions/Misc/LoadVideo.md

 # LoadVideo

-Loads and plays a video.

-The compatible video formats and directory containing the videos vary depending on the version of the game/engine:

-- Blit releases, RSDKv3 Decompilation:
-    - `.ogv` files stored in the `videos` folder located outside of the datapack.
-    - `.rsv` files stored in `Data/Sprites/`.
-- Mobile releases: `.mp4` files located in a directory outside of the datapack depending on the version of Sonic CD.
-- Sonic Origins: Videos are stored and handled by [Hedgehog Engine 2](/Games/SonicOrigins/HedgehogEngine2.md).
-- RSDKv5U Decompilation: `.ogv` files stored in `Data/Videos/`.
+Loads a video and assigns it to SpriteFrame `0`.
+The video must be a `.rsv` file.

 ## Parameters
-`Name`
+`Path`

-:   The name of the video file to load.
-Unless you're loading an RSV file, the file extension should be excluded.
-See the list above for what path this is relative to.
+:   The file path of the video file to load, relative to `Data/Sprites/`.

 ## Return Value
 None.